timothyhahn/jeeveshikedthepct/src/routes/chapters/09-chapter-9.md

 import Images from '$lib/components/Images.svelte';
 </script>

-After leaving Chester I immediately entered another intense burn, this one owned by a private logging company that was actively removing burnt trees as I walked through.
+After leaving Chester, I immediately entered another intense burn, this one owned by a private logging company that was actively removing burnt trees as I walked through.
 The trail itself, however, was pleasantly flat.
 This was incredibly welcome for my feet which were still healing.